-Identifying a need for portable huts to provide housing near the front line that could be moved as required in April 1916 Major Peter Norman Nissen (a Canadian mining engineer and inventor) set about designing the Nissen Hut and within a week had started to construct the first prototype, and by September the Nissen Huts had gone in to production.
+A need was identified for portable huts to provide housing near the front line that could be moved as required.
+In April 1916, Major Peter Norman Nissen (a Canadian mining engineer and inventor) set about designing the Nissen Hut and within a week had started to construct the first prototype, and by September the Nissen Huts had gone in to production.
 They were adapted throughout the war to suit different requirements, notably including the Hospital version.